-Figure 36: Interference as a function of elevation at the victim
+Figure 36: Interference at the victim UMTS Base Station in a worst case location (74 km offset from DA2GC Ground Station) as a function of elevation at the DA2GC GS.

-The result in Figure 36 above is based on a DA2GC EIRP of 42.76 dBm which supports a C/N of 23 dB.
-It can be seen that the margin available here is 18.5 dB, noting that there is little or no difference between 3 km and 10 km altitude because the DA2GC ATPC affects OOB emissions as well as the main carrier level.
+The result in Figure 36 above is based on a DA2GC EIRP of 42.8 dBm which supports a C/N of 23 dB.
+It can be seen that the margin available here is 21.6 dB, noting that there is little or no difference between 3 km and 10 km altitude because the DA2GC ATPC affects OOB emissions as well as the main carrier level.